rexrainbow/phaser3-rex-notes/docs/docs/board-fieldofview.md

     - `debug.invisibleLineColor` : Color of invisible line.
 Set `undefined` to not draw any line.

 !!! note
-    Blocker is visible, but tiles after blocker are invisible.
+    Blocker is visible, but tiles behind blocker are invisible.

 ### Set pre-test function